fraserxu/electron-pdf/README.md

     document.dispatchEvent(new Event('ready'))
   }, 25)

-  document.body.addEventListener('view-ready-ack', function(){
+  document.body.addEventListener('view-ready-acknowledged', function(){
     clearInterval(eventEmitInterval)
   })
 ```

-When the main process first receives your ready event it will emit a single acknowlegement on `document.body` with whatever event name you are using suffixed with `-ack`.
-So the default would be `view-ready-ack`
+When the main process first receives your ready event it will emit a single acknowlegement on `document.body` with whatever event name you are using suffixed with `-acknowledged`.
+So the default would be `view-ready-acknowledged`

 #### Observing your own event